 Walking in single file was soon no longer a requirement, and Paul Callan of the Daily Mirror described her entry into the church as “walking in with determined dignity, resting firmly on the arm of a slow moving Prince Rainier.”

 Once inside, Hjördis’ bitterness quickly surfaced.
 According to David Jr she refused share a pew with both him and her other stepson Jamie.
 Very sad both to read and report.

 “Niven’s widow was calm and poised throughout the service,” the Associated Press reported, although Paul Callan noted: “Sometimes during the 40 minute service she fidgeted nervously to hold in her sadness.
 And Prince Rainier glanced consolingly at her as she frequently lifted the edge of her black veil to dab her eyes with a tiny lace handkerchief.
 Beside her sat her two daughters.
 The girls held hands and stared at the floor.”

-Back outside in the open air Hjördis looked more fragile.
+Back outside in the open air Hjördis looked decidedly more fragile.
 Paul Callan felt that all-round: “the controlled, down-beat, stiff upper-lip Englishness of the occasion shattered slightly.”